Sendible insights Social Media Questionnaire and Workflow for Onboarding New Clients

 This is another great example of when a client onboarding checklist template would be useful.

-Your template could include a basic legal contract or NDA that you can use as your template for this step.
+Your template could include a basic legal contract or an NDA you can use for this step.

 Ironing out the financial aspects of a project before it gets started reduces the risk of miscommunication, scope creep, and overspending.

-This helps create a healthy client relationship in the long run and is part of any good client onboarding process.
+This helps build a healthy client relationship over time and is part of a good client onboarding process.

 Here are some of the things you can include at this stage of the onboarding process: